Saul Creek Apiary

 As Package Bees get more expensive and Nucs climb in price every year, more and more Beekeepers are looking to increase their apiary by splitting their existing hives.
 Unfortunately many Beekeepers find out to late that splitting hives sometimes ends up in disaster.
 After receiving many emails concerning hive splits we felt that adding a few of the most common questions we receive would be beneficial to other Beekeepers that are considering splitting their existing hives.
 Please click here for answers to common questions regarding Bee hive Splits.
 Click Here > Bee Hive Splits

-Reasons for Splitting a Hive: Splitting a hive can be done for several reasons such as gaining additional Colonies to increase ones Apiary or cutting down a hive that has grown to large and become hot or unmanageable or prevent swarming.
-Most Splits are done however to increase colony numbers.
+Splitting a hive can be done for several reasons such as gaining additional hives to increase ones Apiary or cutting down a hive that has grown to large and become hot or unmanageable.
+Most Splits are done however to increase hive numbers.
 Splits can be done at most any time from spring through mid to late summer in areas such as Texas where mild daytime temps allow Bees to forage and buildup winter stores.

 Screened NUC Entrance